Weight filtrations on GKZ-systems: Concluding remarks and open problems

 \begin{asparaenum} \item We assume throughout that $S_A$ is normal, which covers the most significant geometric situations.
 One obvious challenge is to remove this hypothesis and generalize our results.
 This would be likely difficult since then arithmetic issues will enter the fray.

 \item In another direction it would be interesting to see what can be done (as mixed Hodge module or otherwise) when $\beta\not =0$.
-It should be noted that very recently J.~Fang has posted an article on the arXiv where composition chains for hypergeometric systems are considered.
-These are based on the filtration by faces in Notation \ref{ntn-batyrev} first considered by Batyrev, see \cite{Bat4,Sti}.
-The hypotheses are somewhat technical, but in the simplicial normal case \cite{Fang} shows essentially that for $\beta=0$ the filtration by faces gives semisimple composition factors.
-Comparing with the weight filtration, this corresponds to all non-diagonal terms $\mu^\sigma_\tau(e)$ with $\dim(\tau)+e\not=d$ being zero in Theorem \ref{thm:weightonhQ}.
-This is the case with trivial combinatorics in the polytope to $\sigma$.
+In an article of Fang, composition chains for hypergeometric systems are considered that are based on the filtration-by-faces on the semigroup ring, see \cite{Fang} and refer to \cite{AS} for motivating discussion.
+This filtration (see Notation \ref{ntn-batyrev}) was first considered by Batyrev in \cite{Bat4}, but see also \cite{Sti}.
+(We note in passing that the filtration-by-faces is not a natural filtration: typically, if GKZ-systems $M_A^\beta \simeq M_A^\gamma$ are isomorphic under a contiguity morphism, the two face filtrations do not correspond).
+The hypotheses are somewhat technical, but in the simplicial normal case \cite{Fang} shows essentially that for $\beta=0$ the filtration-by-faces gives semisimple composition factors.
+Comparing with the weight filtration, this corresponds to all non-diagonal terms $\mu^\sigma_\tau(e)$ with $\dim(\tau)+e\not=d$ being zero in Theorem \ref{thm:weightonhQ}, the case of trivial combinatorics in the polytope to $\sigma$.

 \item By adding all nonzero $\mu^\sigma_\tau(e)$ one obtains the holonomic length of $M_A^0$.
 Is there a compact formula?
 In particular, does it give a better estimate than the general exponential bounds in \cite{SST}?
 When $P$ is simplicial, $\ell(M_A^0)=2^d$, while for $d=3,4,5$ these lengths are for general $P$ as follows, where in generalization of the face numbers $f_i$ of $P$ we denote $f_{i,j}$ the number of all pairs ($i$-face, $j$-face) that are contained in one another.
 For relations between the various $f_{i,j}$ for $4$-polytopes, see \cite{Bayer-4polytopes}.